tlsnotary/tlsn/notary/server/README.md

 In the config [file](./config/config.yaml), one can toggle the verbosity level for these crates using the `level` field under `logging`.

-One can also provide custom filtering logic by adding a `filter` field  under `logging` in the config file above, and use a value that follows the tracing crate's [filter directive syntax](https://docs.rs/tracing-subscriber/latest/tracing_subscriber/filter/struct.EnvFilter.html#example-syntax).
+One can also provide a custom filtering logic by adding a `filter` field  under `logging` in the config file above, and use a value that follows the tracing crate's [filter directive syntax](https://docs.rs/tracing-subscriber/latest/tracing_subscriber/filter/struct.EnvFilter.html#example-syntax).

 ---
 ## Architecture
 ### Objective
-The main objective of a notary server is to perform notarization together with a prover.
-In this case, the prover can either be
+The main objective of a notary server is to perform notarizations together with a prover.
+In this case, the prover can either be a
 1. TCP client — which has access and control over the transport layer, i.e. TCP
-2. WebSocket client — which has no access over TCP and instead uses WebSocket for notarization
+2. WebSocket client — which has no access over TCP and instead uses WebSocket for notarizations

 ### Features
 #### Notarization Configuration
-To perform notarization, some parameters need to be configured by the prover and the notary server (more details in the [OpenAPI specification](./openapi.yaml)), i.e.
+To perform a notarization, some parameters need to be configured by the prover and the notary server (more details in the [OpenAPI specification](./openapi.yaml)), i.e.
 - maximum transcript size
 - unique session id